 Ten directors were supposed to make a nine-minute film each year of the decade, which was supposed to end up as a 90-minute film.
 The budget was limited.
 Roy Andersson was the first director, and his project rapidly exceeded both the length and the budget.
-It ended up as a 15-minutes film.
-Here we can find most of the components that would shape his future films: the non-moving camera, the drab colours and the pale faces of the characters.
-In many ways, World of glory can be seen as his purest film in that style.
+It ended up as a 15-minute film.
+Here, we can find most of the components that would shape his future films: the non-moving camera, the drab colours and the pale faces of the characters.
+In many ways, World of Glory can be seen as his purest film in that style.

 The return to feature films

-The year 2000 marked the comeback for Roy Andersson as a director of features, 25 years after Giliap, Songs from the second floor (Sånger från andra våningen 2000) made its first appearance in the competition in Cannes, helped by the fact that Philip Bober was one of the co-producers.
+The year 2000 marked the comeback of Roy Andersson as a director of features, 25 years after Giliap, Songs from the Second Floor (Sånger från andra våningen 2000) made its first appearance in the competition in Cannes, helped by the fact that Philip Bober was one of the co-producers.
 Apart from some negative reviews in France (Cahiers du cinéma simply called it “very overrated”), the work was generally praised.
 It also walked away with the Jury Prize (shared with Samira Makhmalbaf’s Blackboards (Takhté siah 2000)

 So that was the end of this year’s Tofifest for me.
 My first but certainly not my last.
 My final quote will come from the man on the poster.
 “I’ll be back!”